-Therefore they can be categories on the basis of types of amino acids and also on their chemical structure.
+Therefore they can be categorised on the basis of types of amino acids and also on their chemical structure.

 But to intake the protein, we must understand the food which contains complete and incomplete protein.
-As only then can you understand the combination of food you should intake to make a healthy balance of protein.
+Only then can you understand the combination of food you should intake to make a healthy balance of protein.
 Neither excess nor lack of any type of protein is good for the body.

 Key Takeaways